luliu2024/luliu2024.github.io/index.md

 ## News

+- **[Dec.
+2024]** Our paper about health intervention will be presented in the 16th International Symposium on Human Capital and Labor Markets.
 - **[Nov.
 2024]** Our paper about health decision making is accepted and will be presented in the Asian Workshop on Econometrics and Health Economics, 5th Meeting.
 - **[Oct.
 2024]** Our paper about public policy interdependence and tipping is formally accepted by PNAS!
 - **[June.
 2024]** Our paper about health decision making is presented in the China Development and Global Economy Conference, Liaoning University.